 Ok, I guess that's possible.
 I said their voices sounded remarkably the same.
 (Identical twins perhaps?)
 At this point I'm not certain of the true status of the person I'm speaking to.
 So, I asked if she was the night manager, she said no, the general manager.

 I expressed again my disappointment with our order, questioning how can the two MAIN ingredients that make a Fuji Apple salad be left out of the salad?
 She said it was the first night of the associate who made the salads and she told him of his error - then she asked me "What more do you want me to do?"
 I didn't know how to respond to that question.
 I was pleased to learn she spoke to the new employee and sincerely hope there were no repercussions from the error on his part.
 I was looking for an apology, not to get anyone fired.

 But again no apology, she sounded very young and was very flippant, maybe she needs training on how to be polite?
 So now we have concerns about ordering from his particular Panera in the future.

 If Shawna truly IS the manager there, we wonder what our food will be exposed to prior to finding its way into our bag - if you know what I mean.
 OH, BTW - we never got our $30 voucher.

-Review about: Panera Bread Fuji Apple Chicken Salad.
+Product or Service Mentioned: Panera Bread Fuji Apple Chicken Salad.